 All you need to know about SwipedOn and the Schrems II ruling

 In July 2020, The Court of Justice of the European Union (ECJ) published the Schrems II ruling, declaring the EU-US Privacy Shield decision invalid because US law doesn't provide adequate protection, and the only way to continue to export data to the US is to rely on supplementary measures.
-However, the ECJ has given no guidance on what these supplementary measures should be.

 We have a Data Processing Addendum especially for companies within the EU to opt into.
-This is pre-signed and can be downloaded here and returned to privacy@swipedon.com.
+This is pre-signed and can be downloaded and returned to privacy@swipedon.com.

 If you should have any further questions around the Schrems II ruling and data security please contact us at privacy@swipedon.com.